HugoJPMartin/rf-analysis/README.md

 Multiple configuration options are available.

 * perf : target column of the dataset, default at "vmlinux"
-* resultsPath : directory for results, default at "results/", don't foregt to change docker volume if you change it
+* resultsPath : directory for results, default at "results/", don't forget to change docker volume if you change it
 * nbFolds : number of folds for cross-validation, default at "10"
 * minSampleSize : minimum size for the training set, default at "100
 * maxSamplesize : maximum size for the training set, default at 90% of the size of the dataset